 Why was UML created?

-The UML is the current stop on the continuum of change in software development techniques.
+The UML was a milestone in the history of software methodologies, and represented a continuum of change in software development techniques.

 Unfortunately, many of us were forced to choose between these warring factions and bear the overhead and frustration of finding software tools and training.